openplanet-nl/nadeoapi-docs/docs/live/clubs/activities.md

 - Omitting the `active` parameter implicitly requests both enabled and disabled activities.
 For clubs you are not an admin of, `active` needs to be explicitly set to `true` because only admins are allowed to see disabled activities - otherwise you'll get an error complaining that you're not a member/admin of the club.
 - As of 2024-01-17, this endpoint's response links to `.dds` media files by default, while several scaled `.png` versions are available using separate fields (see example below for reference).
+- By default, all activities (including ones nested in folders) are returned.
+To only retrieve activities in a specific folder, use `folderId` to filter them.
+Setting `folderId` to `0` only returns activities outside of folders.

 ---